RedisLabs/redislabs-docs/content/rc/billing-and-payments.md

 To download an invoice:

-1. Sign in to the Redis Cloud [admin portal](https://app.redislabs.com/).
-(Create an account if you don't already have one.)

-2. Use the admin console menu to select **Billing & Payments** and then make sure the Billing History tab is selected.
+1. In the Redis Cloud [admin portal](https://app.redislabs.com/), select **Billing & Payments** and then make sure the Billing History tab is selected.

-3. Locate and select the invoice.
+2. Locate and select the invoice.

-4. Select the **Download invoice** icon displayed to the right of the invoice amount.
+3. Select the **Download invoice** icon displayed to the right of the invoice amount.

     {{<image filename="images/rc/icon-billing-download.png" width="50px" alt="Use the download icon to download a PDF for the selected invoice." >}}{{< /image >}}